Consultation

 Where we iron out the who, what, where, when and how

-Preview images are available the same week of your ceremony
+Preview images are sent ta few days after your ceremony

 Print rights to all hi-res, edited images